cjerdonek/molt/README.md

 * Python 3.2
 * [PyPy](http://pypy.org/)

-Python 3.x support is coming soon.
 Since Molt is a development tool, there are no plans to support Python 2.6 or earlier.

 Molt's dependencies are--